Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Experimental Setup

 \subsubsection{HMC}

-The Haaglanden Medisch Centrum sleep staging dataset \citep{alvarez-estevez_inter-database_2021, alvarez-estevez_haaglanden_nodate} consists of 151 full-night PSG sleep recordings collected from a diverse group of individuals referred for PSG examination at the Haaglanden Medisch Centrum (HMC, The Netherlands) sleep center.
-The dataset comprises recordings from 85 male and 66 female patients, with an average age of 53.9 ± 15.4, covering a variety of sleep disorders.
-The PSG recordings include EEG, EOG, chin EMG, and ECG activity, plus event annotations for sleep stage scoring carried out by HMC sleep technicians.
-The PSG data include EEG from four channels: F4-M1, C4-M1, O2-M1, and C3-M2, along with other EOG, EMG, and ECG channel data.
-However, for our study, we focused only on the C3-M2 channel for sleep analysis.
-Although originally recorded at 256 Hz, the data was resampled to 100 Hz for consistency.
-The class distribution for each stage in the HMC dataset is presented in Figure \ref{fig_class_dist}(b).
+The Haaglanden Medisch Centrum sleep staging dataset \parencite{alvarez-estevez_inter-database_2021, alvarez-estevez_haaglanden_nodate} consists of 151 full-night PSG recordings collected from a diverse group of individuals referred for PSG examination at the Haaglanden Medisch Centrum (HMC, The Netherlands) Sleep Center.
+The dataset comprised recordings from 85 male and 66 female patients with an average age of 53.9 ± 15.4 years, covering a variety of sleep disorders.
+The PSG recordings included EEG, EOG, chin EMG, and ECG activity, in addition to event annotations for sleep stage scoring performed by HMC sleep annotators.
+The PSG data included EEG from four channels: F4-M1, C4-M1, O2-M1, and C3-M2, along with other EOG, EMG, and ECG channel data.
+However, in our study, we focused only on the C3-M2 channel for sleep analysis.
+Although originally recorded at 256 Hz, the data were resampled to 100 Hz for consistency.
+The class distribution for each stage in the HMC dataset is shown in Supplementary Figure \ref{fig_class_dist}(b).